nasa/cumulus/docs/additional-deployment-options/configure_cloudwatch_logs_delivery.md

 # Configure API Gateway CloudWatch Logs Delivery

 It is possible to deliver CloudWatch API execution and access logs to a cross-account shared AWS::Logs::Destination.
-An operator does this by setting the `log_destination_arn` variable whose value is the ARN of a writable log destination to the variables passed to the `cumulus` module.
+An operator does this by configuring the `cumulus` module for [your deployment](../deployment/README.md#configure-and-deploy-the-cumulus-tf-root-module) as shown below.
+The value of the `log_destination_arn` variable is the ARN of a writable log destination.

 ```yaml
 log_api_gateway_to_cloudwatch = true